Digital Nomadry and other awesomeness in Tenerife, Canary Islands

 Suffice it to say, there were bikini competitions, grammar challenges, and the usual shock and awe of a guy who speaks 2.5 languages suddenly being surrounded by people who speak 9.

-Digital nomad in Tenerife… so what’s that like?
+Digital nomad life in Tenerife… what’s that like?

 The reason we were in Tenerife is because the weather is supposedly nicer than other places, and the rent is cheaper.